 1. Project development objective and key performance indicators (see Annex 1):

 The Project would help the member states of the Mekong River Commission (MRC): Cambodia, Laos, Thailand, and Vietnam, implement key elements of the 1995 Agreement on Cooperation for Sustainable Development of Mekong Basin (Agreement).
-The Project’s broad development objectives would be to assist the MRC to establish mechanisms to promote and improve coordinated and sustainable water management in the Basin, including reasonable and equitable water utilization and water quality management by the countries of the Basin and protection of the environment, aquatic life and the ecological balance of the Basin.
+The Project’s broad development objectives would be to assist the MRC to establish mechanisms to promote and improve coordinated and sustainable water management in the Basin, including reasonable and equitable water utilization and water quality management by the countries of the Basin and protection of sensitive ecological systems including wetlands, flooded forests and the estuary system that support globally significant bio-diversity.
 This would be achieved through preparation of “Rules” for water utilization (in particular, minimum in-stream flows on the Mekong River) and protocols for information exchange, notification/consultation in accordance with the Mekong Agreement.
 The Project would assist in the formulation and implementation of the “Rules” by facilitating consultations among the MRC-member states and helping the MRC develop a Basin Simulation Model Package and Knowledge Base.

 The Project duration is seven years, from 2000 to 2006, and key performance indicators include (i) a functional, integrated and comprehensive Basin modeling package by 2003; (ii) a functional and integrated knowledge base on water and related resources, with a communication system linking the National Mekong Committees (NMCs) with the MRC Secretariat (MRCS) by 2005; (iii) MRC adoption of protocols for information exchange, water use monitoring, and notification/consultation by 2003; (iv) MRC adoption of minimum in-stream flow “Rules” for the Mekong River by 2005; and (v) MRC adoption of water quality guidelines by 2006.